yadol-cybersec/cybersecurity-lab/90-day-cybersecurity-road-map.md

 Twenty-five days on networks ahead, ending with reading real packet captures the way a SOC analyst does.

 69 days left.

+# Day 22 of 90

+ Today I learned what my IP address actually reveals about me.
+Every server I connect to can see my public IP address, which can be used to estimate my general location and identify my ISP.
+It doesn't give them my exact home address.

+ What surprised me most was how easily I could identify the devices connected to my own network just by looking at their IP and MAC addresses.

+I also learned about NAT, the technique that lets many devices share a smaller number of public IPv4 addresses.
+IPv4 has about 4.3 billion possible addresses, while the number of connected devices is far higher.

+Then I used `arp` to map devices on my home network to their IP addresses.
+Useful technique for spotting devices that shouldn't be there.

+ **68 days left.**